 The group organized after learning that Native Americans are one of the most unregistered groups of voters in the United States.
 Ten volunteers decided to organize a campaign with the help of the National Congress of American Indians (NCAI) that is one of the oldest, largest and most representative American Indian and Alaska Native organizations in the United States.
 They developed their campaign that was patterned after the NCAI template voting campaign called Native Vote (www.nativevote.org) that was developed several years ago.

 With the election date closing in, the group is still working to keep the community informed about the voting process.
-Emails from Verna Simon, another volunteer, have been circulating about how to get people to vote in advance and people can be seen wearing their nativevote.org buttons and t-shirts all around the reservation.
+Emails from Verna Simon, another volunteer, have been circulating about how to get people to vote in advance and people can be seen wearing their nativevote.org buttons and t-shirts all around.

 In an article titled “Grassroots groups tighten Kan. races” that appeared in the Lawrence Journal-World (Oct.
 19), it reported that there are numerous local-level groups gaining strength across the state and that part of it is to oust the state’s conservative leaders whose policies have caused voters to become dissatisfied.
 Bob Beatty, a Washburn University political scientist, said that one of the reasons for the close governor’s race is the same tactic that is happening of grassroots organizing—but it is happening from the center and the left.

 Whatever is happening the PBPN are playing a part and have scheduled a Native Vote Election Day Potluck on Nov.
 4 at the Bingo Hall to celebrate the end to their campaign.